Pour-Over Will Template, Free Download 2026

 When Do You Need a Pour-Over Will?

 You have created a revocable living trust but want a safety net that captures any assets you forgot to transfer into the trust during your lifetime.
-A pour-over will directs your personal representative to transfer those remaining assets into the trust upon your death.
+A pour-over will form directs your personal representative to transfer those remaining assets into the trust upon your death.

 You recently purchased real estate, opened a new bank account, or acquired other assets that were never titled in the name of your revocable living trust.
 Without a pour-over will, those assets would pass under your state's intestacy laws rather than following your trust's distribution plan.